benjaminselfridge/model-checking/doc/ModelChecking2.md

 We will use the term *process* to denote a sequential program that is part of a larger parallel program.
-The *process id* of a particular process is just the corresponding index into this vector.
+The *process id* of a particular process is just its index within this vector.

 ``` {.haskell .literate}
 type ProcId = Int